MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/drawing.md

 These days, programmers almost always use full-color bitmaps and don't bother with other formats.
 The exception is the `RgbaF16` format, which allows greater color resolution than even the full-color formats.
 However, this format is used for specialized purposes, such as medical imaging, and doesn't make much sense when used with standard full-color displays.

-This series of articles will restrict itself to the `SKBitmap` color formats used by default when no `SKColorType` member is specfied.
+This series of articles will restrict itself to the `SKBitmap` color formats used by default when no `SKColorType` member is specified.
 This default format is based on the underlying platform.
 For the platforms supported by Xamarin.Forms, the default color type is:

 - `Rgba8888` for iOS and Android
 - `Bgra8888` for the UWP